Treat the kids to a fun-filled day out at these Yorkshire attractions, which have all re-opened safely.

 It’s time to treat the kids to a fun-filled day out.
 You can round up the youngsters and visit one of these family-friendly attractions that have re-opened across Yorkshire.
 They all have social distancing measures in place, so you can stay safe while having fun.
 From magical gardens to treetop adventures, there’s loads to do, so go on and get planning your next family trip.

 A zoo and theme park rolled into one, Flamingo Land has all you need for an awesome family day out.
 You can spot rhinos, tapirs and red pandas in the zoo, before you get your blood-pumping on the rollercoasters.
-Little ones can enjoy smaller rides like the Dino-Roller, while older kids can whizz through the air on Hero, a space-themed ride that reaches dizzying heights.
+Little ones can enjoy smaller rides like the Twistosaurus, while older kids can whizz through the air on Mumbo Jumbo, a jungle-themed ride with a steep drop.
 There are social distancing measures and plenty of hand-sanitising stations across the park.

 Cannon Hall Farm

 One of the best family-friendly farms in Yorkshire, Cannon Hall is welcoming you back with social distancing measures in place.
-They’ve been busy behind closed doors, so there are lots of cute new arrivals for you to meet like Dougal the Highland calf and Will the foal.
+They’ve been busy behind closed doors, so there are lots of cute new arrivals for you to meet like Spindles the Llama and Sapphire the foal.
 Don’t miss their quirky group of alpacas or their fuzzy rare-breed sheep either.
 The adventure playground is open, complete with huge slides and towers for the kids to conquer.

 St Aidan’s Nature Reserve